oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    1. The salt value as described in (#disclosures_for_object_properties).
    2. The array element that is to be hidden.
 This value MAY be of any type that is allowed in JSON, including numbers, strings, booleans, arrays, and objects.

 From the array, the Disclosure string is created as described in (#disclosures_for_object_properties).
+The same considerations regarding variations in the result of the JSON encoding apply.

 For example, a Disclosure for the second element of the `nationalities` array in the following claim set: